-- 3.21 In addition to our consideration of the four factors discussed above 13, we consider that our proposal would secure or further the performance of our statutory duties under sections 3 and 4 of the Act. - 3.22 We consider that, if the Applicant's intended network deployment plans through the use of Code powers are realised, it will help to contribute to the availability to higher quality services.
-This would benefit consumers and businesses in areas where services are offered.
-In our view this would also help support the future development, growth and availability of modern communications services in the public interest. - 3.23 We also consider that the Applicant's intended network deployment could enhance competition.
-It would provide an alternative to existing networks, thereby increasing customer choice. - 3.24 The Applicant's plans to make its infrastructure available for sharing could also help reduce additional networks or duplicate networks having to be rolled out.
-This would help to minimise the unnecessary proliferation of electronic communications sites, bringing environmental benefits aligned with long standing Government objectives in the public interest.
-This has been specifically acknowledged in the reforms of the Code and in the express recognition of the provision of infrastructure systems as a statutory purpose in section 106(4)(b) of the Act. - 3.25 The impact of implementing the proposal is likely to be low.
-Any costs to those affected by the Applicant's use of Code powers are likely to be outweighed by the benefits.
-On the other hand, the detrimental effect on the Applicant of a refusal to grant such powers

-(including to the practicability of its network roll-out) is likely to be significant, we are also of the view that the impact of our proposal is not likely to be to the detriment of any protected group within society.
+- 3.22 In addition to our consideration of the four factors discussed above in paragraph 2.13, we consider that our proposal would secure or further the performance of our statutory duties under sections 3 and 4 of the Act. - 3.23 We consider that if the Applicant's intended network and infrastructure plans are realised through the use of Code powers, they are likely to contribute to the availability of a wider range of electronic communications services both in London and, if the Applicant's future plans are realised, in other parts of the UK.
+The Applicant's system of infrastructure, transmission network and its small cell deployment would support the future development and growth of modern communications networks in the public interest as coverage and capacity demands are expected to increase significantly.
+Consumers and businesses are likely to benefit from improved 4G services and investment in 5G mobile networks. - 3.24 We recognise the benefits of shared infrastructure and in this case, particularly given the role that the MNOs play in their separate deployment of small cells in many areas, we do not consider that the proposals would damage competition to any significant extent. - 3.25 The impact of implementing the proposal is likely to be low.
+Any costs to those affected by the Applicant's use of Code powers are likely to be outweighed by the benefits highlighted above.
+On the other hand, the detrimental effect on the Applicant of a refusal to grant such powers (including to the practicability of its network roll-out) is likely to be significant.
+As noted in Section 2, we are also of the view that the impact of our proposal is not likely to be to the detriment of any protected group within society.